Are you open minded, motivated and excited about making work? Then joining our one year programme could be just what you need.

-Workshops run on weekends so students can travel from across the UK to join us.
+Workshops run over weekends so students can travel from across the UK to join us.
 They always have a practical making element.
 These can range from skills and technique development to exercises exploring ideas and motivations.
 Their primary purpose is to encourage risk taking and expansion of your personal practice.
 In addition there are one to one tutorials and group discussions.
 Carefully selected visiting artists will join the lead tutor.
-The programme will close with a celebratory group exhibition.

 “I feel I am more confident in my ideas and approaching work in a freer more experimental way.
 I’m more able to push through when the going gets tough.
 I spend less time worrying and more time painting.

-Two groups will run concurrently: Liz Hough will lead a group of 8 and Kerry Harding a group of 10.
-Both artists have led our previous year long development programme and have a wealth of experience in teaching and their own artist practice.
+Two groups will run concurrently: Peter Skerrett will lead a group of 8 and Kerry Harding a group of 10.
+Both artists have a wealth of experience in teaching and their own artist practice.

 For more information please contact us on 01736 797180 or firstname.lastname@example.org.